 (b) retains its rights under the contract, including any right to terminate the contract.

+[Section 42 amended by No. 55 of 2016 s.
+16.]

-43. Determinations may be enforced as judgments
+43. Determinations may be enforced as orders of court

 (1) In this section —

 court of competent jurisdiction, in relation to a determination, means a court with jurisdiction to deal with a claim for the recovery of a debt of the same amount as the amount that is payable under the determination.